 Performance tests will evaluate the API performance under a specific set of instructions.
 We need to run different tests or assertions to assess the APIs’ performance.
 For instance, if there was a big sale on your site, you might expect a high volume to your APIs, which should be capable of handling the traffic.

 Major categories of performance testing are:

-Loads tests evaluate the capacity of the API and how many calls this API could handle.
+Loads tests evaluate the capacity of the API and how many calls this API can handle.

 After getting a certain level of API calls, the system will reach the stress point.
 From there, we can see if the API is able to respond normally to high loads.